BDO Māori Business Sector Report

 Helping Māori businesses navigate leading issues

 Business leaders across Aotearoa continue to face economic challenges, and the duration of this downturn continues to be a key topic of discussion.
-What our 2024 report shows us is that while there are several priority concerns facing Māori business leaders, there is also optimism about the road ahead.
+Our 2024 report reveals that while there are several priority concerns facing Māori business leaders, there is also optimism about the road ahead.

 Watch our video below to learn more about the challenges and opportunities facing Māori business leaders currently - and get practical tips to help navigate the current conditions.
 Journalist Mike McRoberts joins Angela Edwards, BDO Māori Business Sector Leader, and Solomon Dalton, BDO Māori Business Advisory Partner, for a kōrero.